 ‘It is essential to start by measuring your own environmental impacts,’ Amarjit Sahota emphasized, ‘you cannot reduce what you cannot measure.’

-The first step towards more sustainability for a company is to collect the data needed for measuring the impacts, and the main tool for it is Life Cycle Assessment (LCA): it takes into account all the ...
+The first step towards more sustainability for a company is to collect the data needed for measuring the impacts, and the main tool for it is Life Cycle Assessment ...